Welcome to the official website of

 Lindsey Kemp, Gramophone Magazine

 Recent engagements include Alon‘s debut with the Swedish Västerås Sinfonietta alongside conductor Bar Avni and his return to the Thüringen Philharmonie (play/direct).
-An 8 concert residency at Early Music Vancouver's summer festival, A five-city tour through Poland and a return Japan as special guest of the Schubertiade in Tamba, as well as a concerto recording together with the English Chamber Orchestra under the baton of composer Nimrod Borenstein.
+An 8 concert residency at Early Music Vancouver's summer festival, a five-city tour throughout Poland and a return Japan as special guest of the Schubertiade in Tamba, a series of Christmas Concerts with the Bridges Kammerorchester (play/direct) as well as a concerto recording together with the English Chamber Orchestra under the baton of composer Nimrod Borenstein.

-Alon Sariel is a winner of many prizes and awards including the OPUS Klassik.
+Alon Sariel is a winner of many international prizes and awards including the OPUS Klassik for his album Telemandolin (Berlin Classics).
 He has recently been appointed Early Music Curator for the Styriarte in Graz and for ’t Huis te Poort in Schiedam, he serves as a member of the Foundation Committee at Göttingen’s International Handel Festival and as a goodwill ambassador for the animal welfare organization Pro Animale.